 Maxwell to be driven by J. Fred Betz, 180 HP, 12-cylinders.
 Did not appear due to insufficent time for testing.
 Never ran in competition.

-#15 BLM (Breese, Moulton and Lawrence) to be driven by Dolbeau.
+#15 BLM (Breese, Lawrance, Moulton) to be driven by Dolbeau.
 Did not appear due to blowing out cylinder on way to course from New York City.

 #10 Apperson to be driven by George Robertson.
 Did not appear.
 Crashed in practice.